Mapping of Climate Risk in WASH sector of Rajasthan

 Market Analysis for Desalinated Water

-Dr Dinesh Kumar from IRAP is engaged in a 5-month long study on market analysis of desalinated water for drinking water supply and irrigated agriculture in India.
-The study is being undertaken for USAID (United States Agency for International Development) through DAI Consulting in Washington, D.C.
+This was a 9 month long study undertaken by Dr Dinesh Kumar, involving the market analysis for desalinated water for drinking water supply and irrigated agriculture in India.
+The study was undertaken for USAID (United States Agency for International Development) through DAI Consulting, Washington, D.C.